Steve Mariotti

-Steve Mariotti is the founder and former president (1988-2005) of the nonprofit Network For Teaching Entrepreneurship (NFTE), and the author of books and textbooks related to entrepreneurship education.
-Mariotti was inspired to found NFTE by his early career as a special ed teacher in New York City, as chronicled in his 2019 memoir, Goodbye Homeboy: How My Students Drove Me Crazy and Inspired a Movement, BenBella Books.
-After retiring as NFTE president in 2015, Mariotti served as Senior Fellow for Entrepreneurship at Philadelphia University (2016-2018), and Senior Fellow at Rising Tide Capital in Jersey City, New Jersey (2018-2020).
+Steven John Mariotti (August 14, 1953 – October 20, 2024) was an American educator, activist, and businessman.
+He was the founder and president (1988–2005) of the nonprofit Network For Teaching Entrepreneurship (NFTE), and the author of books and textbooks related to entrepreneurship education.
+Mariotti was inspired to found NFTE by his early career as a special ed teacher in New York City, as chronicled in his 2019 memoir, Goodbye Homeboy: How My Students Drove Me Crazy and Inspired a Movement, BenBella Books, co-authored with Debra Devi, with a foreword by Wes Moore.
+After retiring as NFTE president in 2015, Mariotti served as Senior Fellow for Entrepreneurial Education at the PhilaU Center for Entrepreneurship at Philadelphia University (2016–2018), and Senior Research Fellow for Entrepreneurship at Rising Tide Capital in Jersey City, New Jersey (2018–2020).
 In 2020, Mariotti executive-produced the PBS docu-series Trauma to Triumph: The Rise of the Entrepreneur.
-In 2021, he founded the nonprofit Center for Financial Independence, which provides social entrepreneurs with mentorship and fundraising training.
+In 2021, he founded the nonprofit Center for Financial Independence to provide social entrepreneurs with mentorship and fundraising training.

 Biography

-Steve Mariotti was born in Ann Arbor, and raised in Flint, Michigan.
+Steven John Mariotti was born in Ann Arbor, Michigan on August 14, 1953, and raised in Flint, Michigan.
 His mother was a special-education high-school teacher and his father taught industrial engineering at General Motors Institute.
 After earning a B.A. in economics, and an M.B.A. with a specialty in international finance from University of Michigan, Mariotti worked as a financial analyst for Ford Motor Company.
-At 26, he moved to New York City and opened Mason Import-Export, a small business named for his grandfather, Federal Trade Commission chairman (1949-1950) Lowell B. Mason.
-At 28, Mariotti was assaulted by a group of teens in East River Park.
+At 26, he moved to New York City and opened Mason Import-Export, a small business named for his grandfather, Lowell B. Mason, who was chairman of the Federal Trade Commission from 1949 to 1950.
+At 28, Mariotti was assaulted by a group of six teens in East River Park.
 Persistent nightmares after the attack drove Mariotti to visit behavioral therapist Albert Ellis.
 Ellis recommended that Mariotti become "a teacher of difficult students in a difficult school" to overcome his PTSD.

-In 1982, Mariotti began teaching remedial math at Boys and Girls High School in Bedford Stuyvesant, Brooklyn.
+In 1982, Mariotti began teaching remedial math at Boys and Girls High School in Bedford–Stuyvesant, Brooklyn.
 For the next five years, he taught special education in New York City's low-income neighborhoods, from the Lower East Side to the South Bronx.
-Mariotti noticed that students paid better attention whenever he tied his math lessons to simple real-life business examples.At Jane Addams High School in the Bronx, Mariotti was tasked with developing an off-site program for special ed students who had been expelled for violent crimes.
+Mariotti noticed that students paid better attention whenever he tied his math lessons to simple real-life business examples.
+At Jane Addams High School in the Bronx, Mariotti was tasked with developing an off-site program for special ed students who had been expelled for violent crimes.
 He decided to teach these troubled students about entrepreneurship, and help them start small businesses.
 The resultant South Bronx Entrepreneurship Program was so successful that it was profiled in The New York Times.
 "World News Tonight with Peter Jennings," and other media.